Studioname/FinalProject/readme.txt

 9. You have now opened the TheatreRoyal application.
 Congratulations!

 On a non windows device, you will want to do the same thing - Open a command shell, navigate to the folder containing TheatreRoyal.jar, and type java -jar TheatreRoyal.jar

+After opening the program in the command shell, you will be presented with a Menu.
+You can do anything you want!

+If you wish to use employee functionality, use the following credentials:

+Username: employee
+Password: password

+If you want to log in to a previously created account, use the following credentials:

+Username: customer
+Password: password